 Buffalo is the second largest city in New York State with a population of approximately 1.3 million people in the surrounding metropolitan area.

-Residents of Western New York can enjoy the cosmopolitan lifestyle of cities such as Buffalo and Niagara Falls, combined with the small town character of quaint communities nestled into the surrounding countryside.
+Residents of Western New York can enjoy the urban lifestyle of cities such as Buffalo and Niagara Falls, combined with the small town character of communities nestled into the surrounding countryside.
 And just across the Peace Bridge from downtown Buffalo, Canada brings an international flair to the area, including the excitement of Toronto, a mere 90 minutes away.

 Watch the 6-minute video below, produced by the Buffalo Niagara Convention & Visitors Bureau, to learn more about our city:

 Buffalo enjoys a mixed and thriving economy with a moderate cost of living.
 Housing costs in Western New York are among the lowest in the Northeast with a broad selection of affordable houses, apartments and condominiums.

 Downtown has seen a significant growth in new apartments and condominium development.